On Interference-Rejection Using Riemannian Geometry for Direction of Arrival Estimation: Proposed Approach

-In the case of $N_{\text{D}}$ desired sources, the $N_{\text{D}}$ directions are set according to the $N_{\text{D}}$ strongest lobes in the beam pattern.
+{We note that (\ref{eq: theta hat from P_ML}) is used since the DoA estimation is based on a single STFT frequency bin.} In the case of $N_{\text{D}}$ desired sources, the $N_{\text{D}}$ directions are set according to the $N_{\text{D}}$ strongest lobes in the {SRP}.
 The algorithm for a single desired source is described in Algorithm \ref{Alg: K points}.